-Looking further at Table 6 (columns 3-6), we find evidence that boards more likely add a director with cyber/IT expertise (panels A, B, and D), or to the risk (panel A) or audit committees (panel D) for firms with greater ex ante cyber risk.
+Looking further at Table 6 (columns 3-6), we find evidence that boards more likely add a director with cyber/IT expertise (Panels A, B, and D), or to the risk (Panel A) or audit committees (Panel D) for firms with greater ex ante cyber risk.
 Further, consistent with Ormazabal (2010), who shows that boards monitor risk both as a whole and through committees, we find that firms with higher ex ante cyber risk are more likely to increase the assignment of overseeing cyber risk to the board and/or to the audit or risk committee (columns 7-10).
 We conclude that, cross-sectionally, firms facing higher cyber risk exposures prior to the proposal stage of the GDPR are more likely to change their boards' focus, composition, and monitoring assignment towards monitoring cyber risk after the passage of the GDPR.

-7. Consequences of GDPR and Changes in Board Focus, Composition and Monitoring

-Our main results are consistent with boards increasing their cyber risk monitoring.
-In this section, we examine whether these changes are associated with future reductions in the firm's cyber risk.
-Specifically, we look at future cyber-attacks and data breaches, as well as data security media coverage.
+VII.
+Consequences of GDPR and Changes in Board Focus, Composition and Monitoring section, we examine whether these changes are associated with future reductions in the firm's cyber risk.
+Specifically, we look at future cyber attacks and data breaches, as well as data security media coverage.
 We also examine overall future consequences of the GDPR, that is, the extent to which firms include information about the GDPR in their Forms 10-K, and whether other jurisdictions subsequently adopt GDPR-like laws and regulations.